MyEncyclopedia/MachineLearningUdacity/projects/capstone/capstone_report.md

 One typical debugging example is due to the fact that moving backword does not make the mouse change heading.
 In initial implementation of `SearchingExploration_OneStepWeightedRandom.next_move()`, weight of moving backward is supported but it caused problem of excessing 1000 step limit.
 Until visualization with heading is provided is issue identified and resolved.

-Another typical design pattern issue is that I always need to move methods into appropriate class so that the interactions between components are minimized and reasonable.

 ## IV.
 Results

 ### Model Evaluation and Validation

 | Combined Strategy  | Maze 1 | Maze 2| Maze 3|